 St Bartholomew’s School is part of a growing number of schools leading the way to a more school-led system of teacher training.
 Our training leads to a Post Graduate Certificate in Education and QTS and is accredited by Oxford Brookes University.
 The course lasts a year and trainees spend the majority of their time in school learning from the best practitioners and getting to know how to support students in the best possible ways.

-If you would like further information about the exciting teacher training opportunities available, please contact Karen McDowell at email@example.com.
+If you would like further information about the exciting teacher training opportunities available, please contact Kathy Hersh at email@example.com

 We can provide you with support and guidance on your application and might be able to offer you school experience if you want a taster of what teaching could be like.